Eschatologue/CM_wiki/docs/character-creation/origin/species/aasimar.md

 ### Celestial Revelation

-When you reach character level 3, you can transform as a :rsc-b: **Bonus Action** using one of the options below (choose the option each time you transform).
+When you reach character level 3, you can transform as a **:rsc-b: Bonus Action**{ .em } using one of the options below (choose the option each time you transform).
 That transformation lasts for 2 minute or until you end it (no action required).
 Once you transform, you can't do so again until you finish a Long Rest.

 Once on each of your turns before that transformation ends, you can deal extra damage to one target when you deal damage to it with an attack or a spell.
-The extra damage equals your Proficiency Bonus, and the extra damage's type is either :dmg-necr: Necrotic for ***Necrotic Shroud*** or :dmg-radi: Radiant for ***Heavenly Wings*** and ***Inner Radiance***.
+The extra damage equals your Proficiency Bonus, and the extra damage's type is either *:dmg-necr: Necrotic*{ .dmg-necr } for ***Necrotic Shroud*** or *:dmg-radi: Radiant*{ .dmg-radi } for ***Heavenly Wings*** and ***Inner Radiance***.

 Here are the transformation options: